Tutorial

 Fields

-The most fundamental components in the cinterface framework are the Fields.
+The most fundamental components in the cfinterface framework are the Fields.
 Being defined for both textual and binary interfaces, fields are containers for one specific data value, with a specific formatting, located in a file.
 The common base Field class is used for defining generic reading and writing functions, which implementations are given by each specific subclass.

 Each specific Field contain its own arguments.
 For instance, if the file being modeled contains a line in which a specific literal data is desired: